starkfell/100DaysOfIaC/articles/day.35.building.a.practical.yaml.pipeline.part.1.md

 ## Create a Service Principal for the Build Pipeline

-On your Linux Host (with Azure CLI installed), open up a bash prompt and run the following command to create a new Service Principal.
+On your Linux Host (with Azure CLI installed), open up a bash prompt and run the following command to retrieve your Azure Subscription ID.

 ```bash
 AZURE_SUB_ID=$(az account show --query id --output tsv)